motivational-techniques/moodle-block_mt/README.md

 are shown and can be adjusted, but also have default values that can be used.
 After the plugin is installed, these settings can be accessed from Site administration > Plugins > Plugins overview, which shows a long list of all the installed plugins.
-Search for the MT - Motivational Techniques plugin and click settings.
+Search for the MotTEC - Motivational Techniques plugin and click settings.

 There are 4 settings that can be altered.
 The first is online cutoff time, which